Davey-Gravy/daviscoledotcom/content/about/about-me.md

 >
 > Despite my acceptance into Dartmouth's MEng program to study thermo-fluids and high-performance computing, the cost of admission is too steep for me to justify the additional workload.

+> Update: mid 2024
+>
+> Seems I will be applying to Purdue's online MSME.

 ## Personally

 In leisure, I don't think I'm too different from most my age.
 I enjoy following and participating in all manner of sports,  especially basketball, cycling, and soccer.
 I'm an avid music fan of all genres, though most especially EDM, hip-hop (rap + R&B), and hyperpop/punk.